Sky Valley Ambient Computing

 Promise Theory Memetic Software

-Agents are autonomous Nodes manifest locally
+Agents are autonomous Software versions manifest locally

 Cooperation through mutual promise Behavioral convergence through shared intent